mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 ### Constants ###

-Now as you can probably see, constants are [not like the others](http://www.youtube.com/watch?v=ueZ6tvqhk8U).
+Now as you can probably see from the image above, constants are [not like the others](http://www.youtube.com/watch?v=ueZ6tvqhk8U).
 They are oddball in that they get put directly into both the provider and instance cache.
 You can see this clearly in the source:

 ```js
 function constant(name, value) {